sagar-viradiya/eazypermissions/README.md

     fun setupObserver(permissionResultLiveData: LiveData<PermissionResult>)
 }
 ```
+The library will only call `setupObserver` method when you are requesting permission for the first time.
+All the successive call to `requestPermissions` method will use the same observer.

 Just as you would observe other LiveData you can observe LiveData<[`PermissionResult`](common/src/main/java/com/eazypermissions/common/model/PermissionResult.kt)> as follow
 ```kotlin
 override fun setupObserver(permissionResultLiveData: LiveData<PermissionResult>) {